-ALPPS consistently offered a more pronounced hypertrophy rate (50%-80% vs 10%-40%) over a shorter interval (7-11 d vs 20-103 d), enabling higher resection rate (80%-100% vs 60%-90%)[4-10] (Table 1).
+ALPPS consistently offered a more pronounced hypertrophy rate (50%-80% vs 10%-40%) over a shorter interval (7-11 d vs 20-103 d), enabled higher resection rate (80%-100% vs 60%-90%)[4-10] (Table 1).
 However, the inception of ALPPS was also met by criticism for the associated morbidity and mortality.
 In the initial series reported by Schnizbauer et al[2], operative mortality was 12%.
 The international registry reported a major morbidity (Clavien-Dindo IIIa or above) rate of 40% and an operative mortality rate of 9%[3].
 From the captioned series a 20%-40% major complication rate (Clavien-Dindo grade IIIa or above) was generally reported for both approaches[4-10].
 Bile leak, intra-abdominal collection and pleural effusions were common complications encountered[9].
 Pooled data from a meta-analysis did not reveal a statistically significant difference in overall morbidity.
 However, a comparison in terms of major morbidity had not been made[12].
-Occurrence of PHLF (10% vs 14%, OR = 0.86) and 90-d mortality (9% vs 5%, OR = 1.44) were similar among patients operated with both approaches[12].
+Occurrence of post-hepatectomy liver failure (PHLF) (10% vs 14%, OR = 0.86) and 90-d mortality (9% vs 5%, OR = 1.44) were similar among patients operated with both approaches[12].

-Sandstrom et al[13] conducted a prospective randomized LIGRO trial to compare ALPPS and TSH in 100 patients with CRLM and FLR/ESLV < 30%.
-The mean FLR/ESLV ratios were 22% and 21% in the ALPPS and TSH group respectively.
-Of the 48 patients in ALPPS group, 44 (92%) attained satisfactory FLR/ESLV, i.e., 30% and completed stage II hepatectomy within 14 d.
-In contrast, thirteen (27%) patients in TSH group (n = 49) never acquired sufficient remnant volume, and 8 (16%) suffered disease progression preventing them from proceeding with second stage hepatectomy.
+Sandstrom et al[13] conducted a prospective randomized LIGRO trial to compare ALPPS and TSH in 100 patients with colorectal liver metastasis (CRLM) and FLR/estimated standard liver volume (ESLV) < 30%.
+The mean FLR/ESLV ratios were 22% and 21% in the ALPPS and TSH groups, respectively.
+Of the 48 patients in the ALPPS group, 44 (92%) attained satisfactory FLR/ESLV, i.e. 30% and completed stage II hepatectomy within 14 d.
+In contrast, thirteen (27%) patients in the TSH group (n = 49) never acquired sufficient remnant volume, and eight (16%) suffered disease progression preventing them from proceeding with second stage hepatectomy.
 It was noteworthy to highlight that twelve (24% of TSH arm) of them were successfully treated with rescue ALPPS.
-The prospective trial confirmed a higher resection rate (92% vs 57%, P < 0.001) for ALPPS, with similar major morbidity (43% vs 43%, P = 0.99) and 90-d mortality (8% vs 6%, P = 0.68) with TSH.
+The prospective trial confirmed a higher resection rate (92% vs 57%, P < 0.001) for ALPPS with similar major morbidity (43% vs 43%, P = 0.99) and 90-d mortality (8% vs 6%, P = 0.68) with TSH.

 Oncological outcomes

 CRLM is the most common indication for ALPPS.
-Theoretically accelerated remnant growth in ALPPS shortens interval to definitive resection and minimizes dropout due to disease progression.
-Scepticism remains while a manipulated hemiliver with high tumour load is left in-vivo within an immunosuppressed and stressed environment, and that rapid hypertrophy could trigger residual tumour progression[14,15].
-In the setting of TSH for CRLM, tumour progression has been documented radiologically by accelerated tumour growth, and pathologically by increased mitotic rate and Ki67 index[16-19].
+Theoretically accelerated remnant growth in ALPPS shortens the interval to definitive resection and minimizes dropout due to disease progression.
+Skepticism remains while a manipulated hemiliver with high tumor load is left in vivo within an immunosuppressed and stressed environment, and that rapid hypertrophy could trigger residual tumor progression[14,15].
+In the setting of TSH for CRLM, tumor progression has been documented radiologically by accelerated tumor growth, and pathologically by increased mitotic rate and Ki67 index[16-19].
 However, similar findings were not observed in ALPPS patients.
 Tanaka et al[8] compared Ki67 expression in both approaches showing significantly induced of Ki67 index in PVE but not ALPPS patients.
-Joechle et al[20] concluded that markers of tumour proliferation and angiogenesis were similar among patients undergoing ALPPS and standard liver resection.
+Joechle et al[20] concluded that markers of tumor proliferation and angiogenesis were similar among patients undergoing ALPPS and standard liver resection.